andrewacashner/hearingfaithms/chapters/chapter-2.md

 written some forty years earlier; his outlook reflects the hard ascetic extreme of Catholic Reformation attitudes toward music.
-Kircher, on the other hand, writes with the confidence of the Jesuit order at the height of its global influence, when this order was still trying to engage with any aspect of culture that they saw as advancing their mission.
+Kircher, on the other hand, writes with the confidence of the Jesuit order at the height of its global influence, when the Society was still trying to engage with any aspect of culture that they saw as advancing their mission.
 Kircher is interested in music's power to convert---not only to persuade catechumens of the truth but to enable them to experience truth.